tylerreny/tylerreny.github.io/research.md

 # Publications

-**``The Negative Effects of Mass Media Stereotypes of Latinos and Immigrants" In \textit{Media and Minorities: Questions on Representation from an International Perspective}.
+**``The Negative Effects of Mass Media Stereotypes of Latinos and Immigrants" In *Media and Minorities: Questions on Representation from an International Perspective*.
 Eds Georg Ruhrmann, Yasemin Shooman, and Peter Widmann.
 Jewish Museum of Berlin Press**

 In this chapter, we leverage data from  a national survey and an interactive online experiment to answer two key questions.
 First, which stereotypes